CSSLint/csslint/README.md

 ### Avoid selectors that look like regular expressions

 CSS3 adds complex attribute selectors such as `~=` that are slow.
 When using attribute selectors, don't use the complex equality operators to avoid performance penalties.

+### Beware of broken box models

+Borders and padding add space outside of an element's content.
+Setting `width` or `height` along with borders and padding is usually a mistake because you won't get the visual result you're looking for.
+CSSLint warns when a rule uses `width` or `height` in addition to padding and/or border.